 Zion Baptist Church

 Gospel music has been essential to Zion Baptist Church.
 Groups over the years have included the Harmony Four and Los Cantores in the 1930s, the Imperial Choir of Zion and the Gospel Chorus of Zion in the 1940s, the Miracle Singing Children in the 1950s, the Miss-Master Choir in the 1960s, and many more, including gospel choirs invited from surrounding areas like Kansas City and Des Moines over the years to infuse worship with spiritual enthusiasm.
-The students were able to interview Ms. Delores Matthews, Minister of Music and Fine Arts, at Zion Baptist, about Zion's musical history about her own career as a musician.
+The students were able to interview Delores Matthews, Minister of Music and Fine Arts, at Zion Baptist, about Zion's musical history and her own career as a musician.

 Gospel Quintets and Quartets

 Gospel quintets (five singers) and gospel quartets (four singers) were harmonized singing groups.
 They were a popular part of Omaha's African American church music scene beginning in the late 1940s.